2011 Super Outbreak: Eclectic–Lake Martin–Dadeville, Alabama

 This long-tracked and violent tornado struck areas around Lake Martin in east central Alabama.
 The tornado caused large swaths of EF4 damage, particularly to homes on the shores of Lake Martin.
 Many homes were completely swept off their foundations, and hundreds of trees were uprooted by the tornado.
 It reached EF3 intensity at least three times, and reached its maximum intensity of low-end EF4 in Lake Martin.

-EF2 damage to trees located off AL 9 northeast of Dexter.

 The tornado first touched down north of Wetumpka in Elmore County, south of Charity Lane at approximately 8:12 p.m.
 CDT (01:12 UTC).
 It began to track just east of due north along Grier Road (CR 209) at high-end EF1 intensity, snapping trees and blowing out the south facing gable-end of the roof of a home.
 The tornado then turned northeastward, continuing to snap and uproot trees as it moved through generally unpopulated, rural areas.
 The tornado then intensified to high-end EF2 intensity with winds of 130 mph as it passed through the northwest side of Dexter, heavily damaging several homes.
 One home had its roof removed and a section of an exterior wall knocked down and a mobile home was rolled and obliterated with the debris blown several hundred yards.
 The residents of the mobile home had seen the tornado warning issued on their TV and went to a neighbor's house for safety before the tornado struck.
 There was major damage to farm equipment and outbuildings in this area as well.

+EF2 damage to trees located off AL 9 northeast of Dexter.

 The tornado continued northeastward through forested areas, continuing to cause EF2 damage.
 A home along Powell Road had its roof removed and multiple exterior walls knocked down.
 Eight people in the home received the warning and took shelter in a hallway before the tornado struck; only one of them was injured.
 Three barns and several outbuildings and tractors on the property were completely destroyed as well.
 The tornado then tracked over neighborhoods along SR 9, damaging several homes, and debarking and snapping trees.
 Another mobile home in this area was rolled and disintegrated with the appliances found 400 yd away.
 The occupants heard warning and sought shelter in the basement of a home across the road before.
 The tornado then passed south of Central, continuing to cause EF2 damage in densely forested areas.